jaekaetea/Word-Guess-Game/README.md

 In this app, user are to guess their favourite 2000's Punk band by entering letters in a Wheel of Fortune like fashion, without the cash and paying for a vowel.

-When the user correctly guesses the correct awesome punk band, they are rewarded with a song made in 2000 are able to see the awesome band!
+When the user correctly guesses the correct awesome punk band, they are rewarded with a song made in the 2000's and are able to see the awesome band!

 ![correct](/assets/images/correctGuess.gif)